 ASC 842 is the lease accounting standard set forth by the FASB.
 The standard was issued in 2016 and became effective for public companies in 2019.
 For private companies, ASC 842 became effective in 2021 for reporting periods thereafter.

 The key provisions of ASC 842 are as follows:

 Under ASC 842, a lessee recognizes a right-of-use asset and a corresponding lease liability on the balance sheet for most leases.
 The lease asset represents the lessee’s right to use the leased property over the lease term, while the lease liability represents the lessee’s obligation to make payments under the lease.

 ASC 842 requires that leases be classified as either operating or finance leases.
 Operating leases are treated much like they were under previous GAAP standards—expenses are recognized on a straight-line basis over the lease term.
+However, unlike ASC 840, operating leases are recognized on the balance sheet.
 In contrast, finance leases result in the recognition of interest expense and amortization of the lease asset on a straight-line basis over the lease term.